coagulant/django-twitter-tag/README.rst

 ~~~~~~~~~~~~~~~~~~

 get_tweets returns a list of tweets into context.
 Each tweets is a json dict, that has
-exactly the same attrubutes, as stated in API 1.1 docs, describing `tweet json`_.
+exactly the same attributes, as stated in API 1.1 docs, describing `tweet json`_.
 Tweet's created timestamp is converted to python object and is available in templates::

     {{ tweet.datetime|date:"D d M Y" }}